 Both cannabinoids have an interaction with our bodies, but it happens differently.
 Understanding the difference between CBD and THC is important if you are interested in or are currently taking CBD products.

-We created this short guide to help consumers who aren’t experts understand how these molecules interact with our bodies.
+We created this short guide to help consumers who aren’t experts understand how these molecules interact with our bodies so that when they are looking to purchase a CBD hemp oil for sale they are better informed.
 Below are the three areas we will cover to help you better comprehend cannabis science and properly use cannabinoids to improve your life.

 - The chemical composition of CBD and THC